Regulatory actions for April 18, 2024

 No Comments

-Regulatory snapshots, including global submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Agitated Solutions, Lumicell.
+Regulatory snapshots, including global drug submissions and approvals, clinical trial approvals and other regulatory decisions and designations: Alvotech, Biocryst, Bivictrix, Immutep, Paxmedica, Teva, UCB.

 Briefs